Avro Lancaster: Surviving aircraft

-Of the 17 surviving and largely intact Lancasters known to exist, two are airworthy; one, PA474, based at Coningsby (in Lincolnshire, UK), is operated by The Battle of Britain Memorial Flight, and the other, named Vera (coded VR-A, FM213), is in Canada, operated by the Canadian Warplane Heritage Museum in Mount Hope, a suburb of Hamilton, Ontario.
-Another Lancaster, Just Jane, NX611, a B MkVII, based in East Kirkby Lincolnshire Aviation Heritage Centre is able to taxi but is not currently airworthy, though there are plans to return it to flight in the future.
-The fourth Lancaster with working engines and able to taxi is Bazalgette FM159 based at the Bomber Command Museum of Canada in Nanton, Alberta.
-It has been carefully restored from a vandalised state and is now a main tourist attraction.
+Of the 17 surviving and largely intact Lancasters known to exist, two are airworthy: PA474 is a Lancaster B.I operated by the Battle of Britain Memorial Flight, based at RAF Coningsby in Lincolnshire, UK; FM213, named the "Mynarski Memorial Lancaster" and painted with VR-A (nicknamed VeRA) to honour Andrew Mynarski, is a Lancaster B.X operated by the Canadian Warplane Heritage Museum in Hamilton, Ontario, Canada.

+Two other Lancasters exist with working engines, though not airworthy; like the airworthy pair, these are also found one each in Britain and Canada.
+The B MkVII Just Jane, NX611, is based in the East Kirkby Lincolnshire Aviation Heritage Centre, just 9 miles east-northeast of PA474 at RAF Coningsby; it is able to taxi but is not airworthy, though there are plans to eventually return it to flight.
+The Bomber Command Museum of Canada, in Nanton, Alberta, is home to FM159, nicknamed Bazalgette, which has been restored from a vandalised state and is able to taxi under its own power.

-In 2014, the Canadian aircraft toured the UK in a series of joint displays with the BBMF aircraft.
+In 2014, the two airworthy Lancasters (Canadian FM213 and British PA474) toured the UK in a series of joint aerial and ground displays.